A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

-To conclude this section, we define a metafunction that conjoins a relation to a relational spec; this is used to formulate \rn{rSOF} and the modular linking rule.
-For relation formula $\M$, the operation $\conjInv\M$ conjoins $\M$ to a relational spec, just as $\conjInv$ of (\ref{eq:conjInv}) conjoins an invariant to a unary spec.
+For relation formula $\M$, the operation $\conjInv\M$ conjoins $\M$ to a relational spec.
 The operation only applies to relational specs in the \dt{standard form}, meaning that $\later$ occurs only outermost on the postcondition, or not at all.

-\begin{definition}[\textbf{conjoin coupling} $\conjInv \M$] If $\R$ and $\S$ are $\later$-free then
+\begin{definition}[\textbf{conjoin coupling} \ghostbox{$\conjInv \M$}] If $\R$ and $\S$ are $\later$-free then

 For context $\Phi$, let $\Phi\conjInv \M$ conjoin $\M$ to the specs in $\Phi_2$ and for the unary specs give $\Phi_0\conjInv \Left{\M}$ and $\Phi_1\conjInv \Right{\M}$.
 In other words, $(\Phi_0,\Phi_1,\Phi_2)\conjInv\M$ is $(\Phi_0\conjInv\Left{\M}, \, \Phi_1\conjInv\Right{\M}, \, \Phi_2\conjInv\M)$. \end{definition} Note that $\Phi\conjInv \M$ is only defined if the specs in $\Phi_2$ are in standard form, and then so is the result.